ColdNightHour/gdoctoHTML/README.md

 4. In the file that is opened up copy and paste the .gs file within provided in this repo.

 5. Once this is done, open a new HTML file from the file tab above and copy and paste the .HTM file within provided by this repo.
+NAME THIS FILE --> Sidebar.html

 6. Next save the project as whatever you please.